DChandlerP/CIPP_US_Notes/README.md

 * **Right to Data Portability:** Right to receive data in a machine-readable format.
 * **Right to Object:** Ability to opt-out of processing or direct marketing.
 * **Automated Decision-Making:** Restrictions on AI making significant legal decisions about people.
+* **Operational Standards for Rights:**
+    * **Transparency:** Communications must be concise, transparent, intelligible, and in plain language.
+    * **Timeline:** Actions must be taken "without undue delay" and no later than **one month** (extendable by two additional months for complex requests).
+    * **Burden of Proof:** If a data subject objects to processing, the controller has the burden to demonstrate "compelling legitimate grounds" that override the subject's interests.

+#### GDPR Breach Notification Framework
+The GDPR defines a breach more broadly than most U.S. state laws, covering accidental or unlawful destruction, loss, or unauthorized access.
+It imposes three distinct reporting duties:
+1. **Controller-to-DPA:** Must notify within **72 hours** of discovery unless the breach is unlikely to result in a risk to individuals.
+2. **Processor-to-Controller:** Must notify "without undue delay" after becoming aware of the incident.
+3. **Controller-to-Subject:** Required "without undue delay" only if the breach is likely to result in a **high risk** to the rights and freedoms of individuals.
+    * *Exemptions:* Notice is not required if the data was unintelligible (encrypted), the risk was immediately mitigated, or notice would require "disproportionate effort."

 #### Penalties
 Violations can result in steep fines: up to **€20,000,000 or 4% of a company’s annual revenue**, whichever is greater.